-The first Seasalt garment ever designed was a 'sailor shirt' and it was made using organic cotton.
+The first Seasalt garment ever designed was the Sailor Shirt and it was made using organic cotton.

 From the very start we wanted to produce beautiful, handsome products that were excellent quality and had the least environmental impact.

 In 2005 we became the first fashion company to have garments certified by the Soil Association.
-We're still involved in developing and maintaining these standards, as a board member of the Soil Association Textiles Standards & Trade Group.
+We're still involved in developing and maintaining these standards, and Neil is a board member of the Soil Association Textiles Standards & Trade Group.

-From early on, the economic and environmental benefits of organic cotton meant we wanted to use it in our collections as much as possible.
-Not everything is organic; sometimes it's difficult because of price and availability.
-But we have become one of the UK's largest sellers of organic cotton, most of it certified to Soil Association standards.
+From early on, the economic and environmental benefits of organic cotton meant we wanted to use it in our collectiona as much as possible.
+Not everything is organic; sometimes due to price and availability.
+But we have become one of the UK's largest sellers of organic cotton.

-In our AW13 Collection, around 35% of our cotton garment range is organically produced.
+In our Spring Summer 2014 collection, around 35% of our garment range is organically produced.